Graylag-PD/Goose-Belt-Purger/sw_configuration.md

 Macro can be configured by changing its user accessible variables.
 See comments in the file and adapt it to your printer.

 Once set up, the purge routine can be triggered by running the G-code macro:
- - goose_purge PURGE_VOLUME=###
+ - `GOOSE_PURGE PURGE_VOLUME=###`
    or
- - goose_purge PURGE_LENGTH=###
+ - `GOOSE_PURGE PURGE_LENGTH=###`
 where ### is the purge volume in mm³ or length in mm.
 If both are provided, PURGE_LENGTH takes precedence.
 If neither is provided, the macro runs according default value variable configured within the macro.

 ## Useful tips
-As for tuning, I set up a test print that has a bunch of filament changes, then adjusted the variables live as I went.
-I used the command SET_GCODE_VARIABLE MACRO=goose_purge VARIABLE=belt_pwm VALUE=0.33 for example to change the belt speed.
-Because klipper queues up gocode, it doesn't take effect immediately so if you enter this while you're in the middle of a toolchange, you won't see the results until the next toolchange.
-This doesn't save the values, though so you'll have to remember to set the values in the cfg file to save them.
-It's easier than doing a save_config between each change.
+Tuning the variables "just right" can take many iterations and hitting that Save&Restart button every time can be very time consuming.
+Instead, you can edit your variables on the fly through terminal command `SET_GCODE_VARIABLE`, e.g. `SET_GCODE_VARIABLE MACRO=goose_purge VARIABLE=belt_pwm VALUE=0.33` to change the belt speed.
+You can even do that during print job - set up a test print that has a bunch of filament changes, then adjusted the variables live as you go.
+Because the way klipper queues up gocode, it may not take effect immediately so if you enter this while you're in the middle of a toolchange, you won't see the results until the next toolchange.
+Keep in mind this doesn't save the values to config file, so you will have to remember to set the values in the cfg file yourself.

 ## GBP and other printer firmwares
 No other printer firmwares are supported as of this moment.
 We are open to add support for other firmwares if you are interested, however be prepared to provide extensive support for a development for your choosen platform.